SaurFort/SFAPI/doc/en.md

 | 90 | SQL query error | _none_ |
 | 91 | SQL query result is empty | _none_ |
 | 92 | Error when preparing SQL query | _none_ |

+### Code 01

+This code indicates that the query has been completed successfully by the API.

+### Code 02

+This codes indicates an invalid method when calling the API.
+To be sure you can [refer to permissions](#permissions) where all methods are refered, else you can check the corresponding section.

 ### Code 10